bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 documentation.
 In addition, many devices are simply "rebadged" versions of other vendor's equipment.
-This means that while a USB device might be labelled on the outside as being a particular make and model, it may be that from the USB hosts's (computer's) perspective it's actually recognized as something different.
+This means that while a USB device might be labelled on the outside as being a particular make and model, it may be that from the USB host's (computer's) perspective it's actually recognized as something different.
 This in turn means that it's not always obvious what the names of the required drivers / modules are.